ibis-project/ibis/docs/source/release/index.rst

 * :feature:`2230` Add intersection to general ibis api
 * :support:`2304` Update ``google-cloud-bigquery`` dependency minimum version to 1.12.0
 * :feature:`2303` Add ``application_name`` argument to ``ibis.bigquery.connect`` to allow attributing Google API requests to projects that use Ibis.
-* :bug:`1320` Added verbose logging to SQL backends
+* :bug:`1320 major` Added verbose logging to SQL backends
 * :feature:`2285` Add support for casting category dtype in pandas backend
 * :feature:`2270` Add support for Union in the PySpark backend
-* :bug:`2256` Fix issue with sql_validate call to OmnisciDB.
+* :bug:`2256 major` Fix issue with sql_validate call to OmnisciDB.
 * :feature:`2260` Add support for implementign custom window object for pandas backend
-* :bug:`2237` Add missing float types to pandas backend
+* :bug:`2237 major` Add missing float types to pandas backend
-* :bug:`2252` Allow group_by and order_by as window operation input in pandas backend
+* :bug:`2252 major` Allow group_by and order_by as window operation input in pandas backend
 * :feature:`2246` Implement two level dispatcher for execute_node
 * :feature:`2233` Add ibis.pandas.trace module to log time and call stack information.
 * :feature:`2198` Validate that the output type of a UDF is a single element
-* :bug:`2223` Fix PySpark compiler error when elementwise UDF output_type is Decimal or Timestamp
+* :bug:`2223 major` Fix PySpark compiler error when elementwise UDF output_type is Decimal or Timestamp
 * :feature:`2186` ZeroIfNull and NullIfZero implementation for OmniSciDB
-* :bug:`2157` Fix interactive mode returning a expression instead of the value when used in Jupyter
+* :bug:`2157 major` Fix interactive mode returning a expression instead of the value when used in Jupyter
 * :feature:`2093` IsNan implementation for OmniSciDB
 * :feature:`2094` [OmnisciDB] Support add_columns and drop_columns for OmnisciDB table
 * :support:`2234` Remove "experimental" mentions for OmniSciDB and Pandas backends
-* :bug:`2127` Fix PySpark error when doing alias after selection
+* :bug:`2127 major` Fix PySpark error when doing alias after selection
 * :support:`2244` Use an OmniSciDB image stable on CI
 * :feature:`2175` Create ExtractQuarter operation and add its support to Clickhouse, CSV, Impala, MySQL, OmniSciDB, Pandas, Parquet, PostgreSQL, PySpark, SQLite and Spark
 * :feature:`2126` Add translation rules for isnull() and notnull() for pyspark backend